chrishaslehurst/chrishaslehurst.github.io/_posts/2020-05-06-spacemacs.md

 When I get to these features I'll return to this post and update it, in the hopes of building a proper guide.
 I just needed to get down what it's taken me a long time to figure out so far.

 Let me know how you get on, and if you have any suggestions for improving this setup, or adding to it!

+### Update: VS Code

+So erm... this is awkward.
+Visual Studio Code does pretty much everything I wanted from this setup, but it's easier to configure, better documented and has a more modern UI.
+It's still nice and lightweight and you can even get Vim bindings for it if you want.
+I decided to stop messing around with spacemacs and actually do some development work, using VS Code.

+I'm having a much nicer time.